 GDPR Guidance Chart – See how the process works step by step.

-Club Privacy Notice – This notice must be signed by all members and guests of your club.
+Club Privacy Notice – All members and guests of your club must sign this notice.

 GDPR and easy-Speak

-Most of our clubs use easy-Speak to manage the meetings and store data about the members and guests.
-Thanks to the efforts of Malcolm (the creator of this great tool) easy-Speak is being updated to fully support the GDPR by May 25th, 2018, and allows each club to correctly manage data about members and guests.
+Most of our clubs use EasySpeak to manage the meetings and store data about the members and guests.
+Thanks to the efforts of Malcolm (the creator of this great tool), EasySpeak is being updates to support the GDPR by May 25th, 2018, fully, and allows each club to manage data about members and guests correctly.